Commensurating actions of birational groups and groups of pseudo-automorphisms: Birational transformations of surfaces II

 By construction, the graph $\Dual_1$ has $\ell=2^m$ edges.
-The edges of $\Dual_1$ are in one to one correspondance with the singularities $q_j$ of $\partial X_1$.
+The edges of $\Dual_1$ are in one-to-one correspondence with the singularities $q_j$ of $\partial X_1$.
 Each edge determines a subset $\B_j$ of $\B$; the elements of $\B_j$ are the curves $C\subset \partial X_k$ ($k\geq 1$) such that $\pi_k(C)$ contains the singularity $q_j$ determined by the edge.
 Using the dyadic algorithm (resp.
 Farey algorithm), the elements of $\B_j$ are in one-to-one correspondence with dyadic (resp. rational) numbers in $[0,1]$.
-Gluing these segments cyclically together one gets a circle $\SS^1$, together with a nested sequence of subdivisions in $\ell$, $2\ell$, $\ldots$, $2^{k-1}\ell$, $\ldots$ intervals; each interval is a standard dyadic interval (resp. standard Farey interval) of one of the initial edges .
+Gluing these segments cyclically one gets a circle $\SS^1$, together with a nested sequence of subdivisions in $\ell$, $2\ell$, $\ldots$, $2^{k-1}\ell$, $\ldots$ intervals; each interval is a standard dyadic (or Farey) interval of one of the initial edges.